The Center on Colfax

-The Center on Colfax is a nonprofit organization that runs a LGBTQ community center in Denver, Colorado.
+The Center on Colfax is a nonprofit organization that runs an LGBTQ community center in Denver, Colorado.
 The Center serves the LGBTQ community by providing programs and services, including mental health support, historical preservation, and community building.

 History

 1970s

 The Center on Colfax was founded in 1976 and grew out of the advocacy work of the Gay Coalition of Denver (GCD).
 GCD held the "City Council Revolt" in 1973, which resulted in the Denver City Council repealing four discriminatory laws.
 The founders of GCD, were Gerald "Jerry" Gerash, Lynn Tamlan, Mary Sassatelli, Jane Dundee, and Terry Mangan.
 They met in apartments and members' homes at first before they got an official home.

 The GCD office closed after a year in 1974 due to lack of funds.
 As Gerash wrote, “Still, some of GCD’s services and activities continued through the initiative of volunteers working from their homes, and through community meetings and events.”
 On October 24, 1974, GCD prevailed in its June 1973 lawsuit to halt discriminatory harassment of gays by police; plaintiffs were represented by Gerash, Daniel Bremer, Paul Hunter, Henry Toy, Milo Gonser, Kathy Bonham, William Reynard, and Kent Miller.
 With this success Gerash felt it was time to bring nine different gay groups together under one umbrella, proposing Unity as the name and the establishment of a gay community center.
 For a first meeting in early April 1975, Gerash drafted a four-point General Statement of Purpose, the last of which was “To work for the establishment of a Community Center for Gay People.”
 The twenty or so attendees from the nine groups voted unanimously to create Unity and the center.

 The Gay Community Center of Colorado was incorporated in 1976.
 The Center officially opened in August 1977.
 To be more inclusive, the organization changed to the Gay, Lesbian, Bisexual, and Transgender Community Center of Colorado, and was eventually shortened to The Center.

 The first Denver Pride Parade was also in 1975, and The Center was one of the original founders and producers.